inbravo/aws-feature-set/README.md

 <img src="https://github.com/inbravo/aws-feature-set/blob/master/images/cloudguru/vpc.png" width="800" align="middle">

 ### NAT Instance & NAT Gateway
 - NAT Instance is one EC2 instance.
+Search NAT in AMI market place and select Nat ready EC2 instances
+- NAT Gateway is a managed service, which is just came in to replace NAT instances
-You are responsible for performance management, scale out and security groups.
-NAT Gateway is a managed service.
+- You are responsible for performance management, scale out and security groups
-- On NAT instance, *remember to disable source/destination IP check*.
+- On NAT instance, *Remember to disable source/destination IP check*.
 This is required to allow private subnet internet connectivity.
-This is not required on NAT Gateway.
+This is not required on NAT Gateway
-- Allow both HTTP and HTTPS access on security groups associated with NAT instances.
-Security groups are always associated with NAT Instances.
+- Allow both HTTP and HTTPS access on security groups associated with NAT instances
+- Security groups are always associated with NAT Instances
-- Both *NAT Instance and NAT Gateways are deployed to public subnet*.
-Elastic IP has to be added to NAT Instance.
-NAT Gateway is automatically assigned a public IP.
+- Both *NAT Instance and NAT Gateways are deployed to public subnet*
+- Elastic IP has to be added to NAT Instance
+- NAT Gateway is automatically assigned a public IP
 - In VPC, update default route table to allow connectivity from Private subnet to NAT Instance and Gateway
 - NAT instance is single point of failure.
-You can place NAT instance behind Auto Scaling group, multiple subnets in different AZs and scripted failover.
-To improve performance increase the size of the NAT instance to allow for higher throughput.
+You can place NAT instance behind Auto Scaling group, multiple subnets in different AZs and scripted failover
+- To improve performance increase the size of the NAT instance to allow for higher throughput
-- You can use Network ACLs to control traffic for both NAT Instance and Gateway.
+- You can use Network ACLs to control traffic for both NAT Instance and Gateway
 - NAT Gateways scale up to 10GBps.
-No need to disable source/ destination checks on Gateways.
+No need to disable source/ destination checks on Gateways

 ### Network ACLs & Security Groups

 |Security Group| Network ACL|
 |-------------|-------------|
 |Operates at the instance level (first layer of defense)| Operates at the subnet level (second layer of defense)|